Bluebell Railway

+As a prominent tourist destination, the Bluebell Railway contributes to regional heritage tourism and engineering education.
+Its preserved period backdrops make it a frequent location for commercial film and television productions.
+Looking forward, long-term preservation goals focus on the consolidation of existing structural assets, upgrading maintenance facilities, and assessing the viability of western track reinstatements toward Ardingly to establish a connection with the Brighton Main Line.

 History

-In 1877, an act of Parliament authorised construction of the Lewes and East Grinstead Railway (L&EGR).
+An act of Parliament, the Lewes and East Grinstead Railway Act 1877 (40 & 41 Vict. c. ccxviii) authorised construction of the Lewes and East Grinstead Railway (L&EGR).
 The line was sponsored by local landowners, including the Earl of Sheffield.
-A year later another act enabled the London, Brighton and South Coast Railway Company (LB&SCR), chaired by Samuel Laing, to acquire and operate the line.
+A year later another act, the London, Brighton, and South Coast Railway (Croydon, Oxted, and East Grinstead Railways) Act 1878 (41 & 42 Vict. c. lxxii), enabled the London, Brighton and South Coast Railway Company (LB&SCR), chaired by Samuel Laing, to acquire and operate the line.